Corneal Ulcer (cont.)

 What are corneal ulcer symptoms?

-A corneal ulcer may cause redness, pain, a feeling that something is in the eye, tearing, and pus or thick discharge draining from the eye.
-Vision might be blurry, and there may be an increase in pain when the person looks at bright lights.
+A corneal ulcer may cause redness of the eyelid and/or conjunctiva, pain, a feeling that something is in the eye; tearing and pus or thick discharge draining from the eye may occur.
+If the ulcer is more centrally located in the cornea, vision might be blurry.
+There may be an increase in pain when the person looks at bright lights.

 What are corneal ulcer signs?

 An ophthalmologist (a medical doctor who specializes in medical and surgical treatment of eye diseases) may notice signs of inflammation (redness) in the conjunctiva of the eye and in the anterior chamber of the eye.
 The eyelids may be swollen, and a white or gray round spot on the cornea could be visible with the naked eye if the ulcer is large.
 Not all gray spots are ulcers.
 The ulcer may be central in the cornea or marginal, at the outer edge of the cornea.
 There may be swelling (edema) of the cornea around the ulcer.
 There may be scarring from prior corneal ulcers.
 There may be a single (or multiple ulcers) in the eye, and ulcers may be present in one or both eyes.

 The presence of a corneal ulcer can be diagnosed by an ophthalmologist (and other medical caregivers) through an eye examination.
 The ophthalmologist will be able to detect an ulcer by using a special eye microscope known as a slit lamp.
 A drop containing the dye fluorescein, when placed in the eye, can make the ulcer easier to see.
 Scrapings of the ulcer may be sent to the laboratory for identification of bacteria, fungi, or viruses.
-Certain bacteria, such as a speciaes of pseudomonas, may cause a corneal ulcer which is rapidly progressive.
+Certain bacteria, such as a species of Pseudomonas, may cause a corneal ulcer which is rapidly progressive.

 What is the treatment for a corneal ulcer?